sakho3600/mobile-ticket/README.md

 ```
 git clone https://github.com/qmatic/mobileticket.git
 ```
-When the cloning is complete, install the required node modules by running the follwing command from the project directory.
+When the cloning is complete, install the required node modules by running the following command from the project directory
 ```
 npm install
 ```